galexrt/galexrt.github.io/content/3.blog/2016/docker-for-admins-workshop-v2.md

 > **WDWD**
 >
-> * `--entrypoint=/bin/bash` - This overwrites the command executed, when the container is started.
+> - `--entrypoint=/bin/bash` - This overwrites the command executed, when the container is started.
 >
 > **Expected Output**
-> <script type="text/javascript" src="https://asciinema.org/a/7ih8kji7y96c5bcev61d7zx1u.js" id="asciicast-7ih8kji7y96c5bcev61d7zx1u" async data-speed="1.5"></script>
+>
 > (The output here may looks a bit different, due to small changes to the commands executed in the demo)

 The environment variables are created inside the new container only, not in the link source!
 The container that is used as the link destination is left untouched.